rickylin1/rickylin1/README.md

 - 🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/ricky-lin1)

-#### :sunny: Feel free to look through my portfolio to get a better idea of what I'm building!
+#### :sunny: Feel free to look through my projects to get a better idea of what I'm building!
 Thank you for visiting!
 I hope you find something interesting here. 😊